 I just love this place and frequent it often, it’s so much fun winding around all the “treasures” on the main floor and then again upstairs.
 They have second-hand clothing and lots of furniture that needs a little TLC and loads of dishes, glassware and framed pictures that I just adore.

 See the manufacturer’s label stamped into the backs of these?
 Notice that the Ballonoff company in Cleveland, Ohio is using a zip code beside their company name?
 My first guess as to their age was that they were made during the 1920s or 1930s, but I would have been wrong by a few decades!

 We use these all the time at the dining table to set the tea kettle on and numerous other hot dishes of all sorts and types.
 Love, love, love the chair caning trivets-hot mats.
 Hope they aren’t leaking out something awful like toxic fumes or something like that, though.
 I’d hate to have to quit using them for the reason they were made.
 They’re so functional and cool to look at!

 What kind of chair caning treasures have you found lately?
 Be sure to let us know by posting your comment below.
+Happy collecting!

 Get access to all the weaving goodies!

-Join this Weaving Community list for valuable emails, blog post updates, events, hints & tips for your weaving delight!
+Get on the Wicker Woman's Weavings list for valuable emails, blog post updates, events, hints & tips for your weaving delight!